C&B Better Initiative

 - Fostering positive relationships between individuals, neighborhoods and communities.
 Examples: youth mentorship, athletic programming, tutoring, counseling and therapy services

-For questions about grant applications, please contact Angie Wille at email@example.com or call 563-588-2700.
+For questions about grant applications, please contact the Community Foundation of Greater Dubuque at email@example.com or call 563-588-2700.